kubeshop/testkube-executor-playwright/README.md

 # Welcome to Testkube Playwright Executor

-Testkube Playwright Executor is test executor for [Testkube](https://testkube.io).
+Testkube Playwright Executor is the test executor for [Testkube](https://testkube.io).
 [Playwright](https://playwright.dev/) is a framework for Web Testing and Automation.

 # Issues and enchancements